consumeReed/Mitch-Mini-Stats/README.md

 # In development

+## Disclaimer
+Project will not work without a valid API key, current in is a testing key that may be invalid

 ## Project Overview
 Application in its current state uses a command line interface.
 Enter a League of Legends summoner name to get started.
 Currently capable of gathering Champion mastery progress for testing purposes.